coriolisinstruments/EurorackModules/PSUCompanion/README.md

 Most likely the power supply's protection kicks in because of a spike in current demand from the modules (especially modules with a larger power consumption) __in combination__ with the cold power supply (empty capacitors).
 People have observed the same thing with Moog Mother 32's.

 Delaying the coupling of the modules ensures the power supply itself is properly up and running before load is put upon it.
 This fixes the unreliable power up in combination with the DFAM.
-The delay time with specified components is about XXX milliseconds and depends on the value of capacitor C3 (larger capacity = longer delay).
+The delay time with specified components is about 0.5s (C3 = 47uF) and depends on the value of capacitor C3 (larger capacity = longer delay; eg. 100uF -> about 1s delay).

 ### 5V power supply